 MBA/Masters Program in Computer Science (MPCS)

-A hybrid of business and technology, the MBA/MPCS joint degree experience has given Sergey the tools to analyze any business situation from its technical roots to business strategies.
-Read his story »
+A hybrid of business and technology, the MBA/MPCS joint degree experience has given Yun the tools to analyze any business situation from its technical roots to business strategies.

-Students complete 14 Booth-only courses (+ LEAD) and seven to nine MPCS-only courses.
+In order to earn a dual MBA and computer science degree, students complete 14 Booth-only courses (+LEAD) and seven to nine MPCS-only courses.
 This program can be completed in two years if the student passes placement exams and avoids having to take the two immersion classes; however, if the two immersion classes need to be taken, the student should realistically budget 2.5 years to complete the program to avoid heavy course loads each quarter.

-The MBA/MS degree is eligible for optional practical training STEM extension post-completion of the degree (applicable to F-1 or J-1 visa-holding students—Full-Time students only).
+The MBA/computer science degree is eligible for optional practical training STEM extension following completion of the degree (applicable to F-1 or J-1 visa-holding students—Full-Time students only).

 Tuition is assessed on a per-course basis at the Chicago Booth rate for all courses for both degrees.